-The WLAN device supports the following encryption methods - WEP, TKIP, and AES encryption.
+The specific WLAN devices support some or all of the following encryption methods - WEP, TKIP, AES, LEAP, EAP-TLS and PEAP encryption.

 WIRELESS LAN MODES USING THIS DEVICE

 Ad Hoc Mode

 (See Figure 5-1)

 "Ad Hoc Mode" refers to a wireless network architecture where wireless network connectivity between multiple computers is established without a central wireless network device, typically known as Access Point(s).
 Connectivity is accomplished using only client devices in a peer-to-peer fashion.
 That is why Ad Hoc networks are also known as peer-to-peer networks.
 Ad Hoc networks are an easy and inexpensive method for establishing network connectivity between multiple computers.